bldulam1/gatsby-portfolio/README.md

   Brendon's portfolio site
 </h1>

 This is a complilation of all my side projects where I can showcase my skills as a software engineer.
-I created this applications using Gatsby, React, Netlify.
+I created this application using Gatsby, React, Netlify.
 I included here some CI/CD pipelines in CircleCI, and Github to automatically deploy clean, production level commits.

 <p align="center">
   <a href="https://app.netlify.com/sites/brittanychiang/deploys" target="_blank">